Long gone are the days when combining your finances with your partner involved:

 The couple: Mary Beth and John are just out of college and are getting married in a few months.
 Mary Beth has student loans to pay off, but neither of them has much in the way of assets at all.
 John’s not worried by M.B.’s loans (though some people may consider that a nonstarter) and he’s told her he’s committed to helping her pay them off so they can start saving up for a house together, then eventually a family.

 How to do it: Option 1 is to have a joint account where you deposit all your income and from which you pay all your bills and set aside savings.
-Option 2 is to have one joint account for shared expenses and savings goals, plus a separate checking account for each of you, with ’fun money’ that you can spend however you want.
-Either way works.
+Option 2 is to have one joint account for shared expenses and savings goals, plus a separate checking account for each of you, with “fun money” that you can spend however you want.
+Either way may work, depending on your specific situation.

 If you have debts to pay down, decide together how much you will dedicate to paying off loans, and how much you will put aside and save for a down payment or other financial goals each month.
 Have monthly meetings to talk about your spending and your progress on savings goals.